clausmalver/clausmalver.github.io/README.md

 # clausmalver.github.io

-Github repo for my website, using Githus Pages and its integration with Jekyll providing auto CI/CD pipelines for publishing.
+Github repo for my website, using Github Pages and its integration with Jekyll providing auto CI/CD pipelines for publishing.

 ## Links